SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating API Gateway cluster using Direct mode/README.md

 ##### SAML SSO Configuration

-Ensure that the following file locations in SAML SSO configuration are accessible to the new instance.
+Ensure that the following files in SAML SSO configuration (SSO configuration done in API Gateway Admin UI) are accessible to the new instance.
 If not, manually copy those files to the new instance.

 *   IDP metadata location
 *   Gateway metadata location